Weary from political strife and a pandemic, some Americans are fleeing the country

 “I'm more productive again, and it feels great to be back at work where it’s not at the cost of the kids watching their iPads all day,” she wrote in an email from Brisbane, Australia.

-“We love the United States, and our children were born here,” she said, but added, “the America we came to years ago is not the America we are leaving.”
+“We love the United States, and our children were born here,” she said while still in Portland, but added, “the America we came to years ago is not the America we are leaving.”

-Reeves’s husband, Marc Reeves, is an American citizen and has not been able to join the rest of the family because Australia has reduced entry because of the pandemic.
+Her husband, Marc Reeves, is an American citizen and has not been able to join the rest of the family because Australia has reduced entry during the pandemic.
 But he still hopes to move as soon as his visa arrives.

 “Every empire falls,” he said.
 “There are many other thriving places to make a life.
 The pandemic may end, but the racism and ugliness won’t.”